Skip to content

 About this topic

-For many Aboriginal and Torres Strait Islander people (Indigenous Australians), good mental health is indicated by feeling a sense of belonging, having strong cultural identity, maintaining positive interpersonal relationships, and feeling that life has purpose and value (Dudgeon & Walker 2015; Dudgeon et al. 2014).
+For many Aboriginal and Torres Strait Islander (First Nations) people, good mental health is indicated by feeling a sense of belonging, having strong cultural identity, maintaining positive interpersonal relationships, and feeling that life has purpose and value (Dudgeon & Walker 2015; Dudgeon et al. 2014).
 Conversely, poor mental health can be affected by major stressors such as removal from family, incarceration, death of a close friend or family member, discrimination and unemployment, as well as stressors from everyday life (PM&C 2017; Gee et al. 2014).

-The legacies of colonisation and the ongoing trauma experienced by Indigenous Australians also affect mental health.
-Dispossession from land, forced removal of Indigenous children from families, and institutionalised racism have enduring effects on social and emotional wellbeing (Dudgeon & Walker 2015).
+The legacies of colonisation and the ongoing trauma experienced by First Nations people also affect mental health.
+Dispossession from land, forced removal of First Nations children from families, and institutionalised racism have enduring effects on social and emotional wellbeing (Dudgeon & Walker 2015).

 Connection to mind and emotions

-Connection to mind and emotions is 1 of the 7 domains of social and emotional wellbeing for Indigenous Australians.
+Connection to mind and emotions is one of the 7 domains of social and emotional wellbeing for First Nations people.

 Social and emotional wellbeing is a holistic way of looking at relationships between individuals, family, kin and community in the context of land, culture, spirituality and ancestry.
 Cultural groups and individuals each have their own interpretation of social and emotional wellbeing (Gee et al. 2014).